What are the aims of this leaflet?

 Can I take other medicines at the same time as mycophenolate mofetil?

-Tell your doctor about all of the medicines that you are taking (whether on prescription or bought over the counter) prior to starting treatment.
+- Before starting treatment with MMF your doctor will ask you to list all medicines that you are taking (whether on prescription or bought over the counter).

-Do not begin any medicine or change its dosage without first checking with your doctor or pharmacist.
+- Do not begin any new medicine or change the dose of your existing medications without first checking with your doctor or pharmacist.

 Medications that can cause problems when taking mycophenolate mofetil include: